Static Peak

 Static Peak (11308 ft) is located in the Teton Range, Grand Teton National Park, in the U.S. state of Wyoming.
 Located .48 mi southeast of Buck Mountain, the summit is also east of the Alaska Basin Trail, from a point known as Static Peak Divide, the summit can be climbed in a scramble.
 Below the summit on the north face, a small remnant glacier persists, sheltered from direct sunlight by steep cliffs.
 Timberline Lake lies to the north of the peak.
+Beginning on May 1, 2025, Static Peak will be renamed in honor of Grizzly 399.